The Freeness Problem for Automaton Semigroups

 Similarly, the \emph{semigroup generated} by $\mathcal{T}$ is the semigroup

 and any semigroup arising this way is a \emph{complete automaton semigroup}.
-Note that the monoid and the semigroup generated by a complete \SAut coincide if there is a non-empty state sequence acting like the identity.
+Note that the monoid and the semigroup generated by a complete \SAut coincide if and only if there is a non-empty state sequence acting as the identity.

 \begin{remark} We only consider complete \SAuta in this work but will make this explicit by talking about complete \SAuta and complete automaton semigroups and monoids.
 In the literature, these objects are often simply called \enquote{automaton semigroups} (the term \enquote{automaton monoid} is less common).
 This is a convention that we could also follow here but choose not to since the concepts generalize naturally also to non-complete automata, yielding (partial) automaton semigroups and monoids.
 It is not known whether the two classes coincide (and we refer the reader to \cite{structurePart} for more details on this question and the general concepts). \end{remark}